Gear Up to Fit - new Logo (272 × 40 px)

 Dumbbells are the most versatile of all the weight training tools.
 They’re so versatile that you can use them for almost any dumbbell exercise.

-They’re also effortless to grip compared with kettlebells, making them perfect for beginners who may not be used to lifting heavy weights and don’t want the added safety risk of dropping a loaded barbell onto their toes or shins.
+Dumbbells are easier to hold than kettlebells, which is great for beginners who are not used to lifting heavy weights and want to avoid the safety risk of dropping a loaded barbell.

 Dumbbells come in two different types: fixed and adjustable.
-Fixed dumbbells are attached permanently together with collars; they come in pairs at predetermined weights up to 25 pounds each—so if you want 30-pound dumbbells (the heaviest standard option available), then that’s what you’ll need to buy!
+Fixed dumbbells are permanently attached together with collars.
+They come in pairs with predetermined weights up to 25 pounds each.
+So, if you want dumbbells weighing 30 pounds (the heaviest standard option available), then you need to purchase them.
 Adjustable dumbbells provide more flexibility but require more space since they take up more room than fixed ones.
-However, because they’re adjustable, if one set isn’t enough (or if it gets too heavy), then all you have to do is buy another set!
+If the current set is not sufficient or becomes too heavy, you can easily solve the problem by purchasing an additional set, since they are adjustable.

 Bowflex SelectTech